Mayo-Radiology-Informatics-Lab/conflare/README.md

     calibration_records=calibration_records,
     error_rate=0.05,
 )

+response, retrieved_docs = conformal_rag(
-QUESTION = "What types of regularization methods have been used in training of the deep models?" response, retrieved_docs = conformal_rag(QUESTION)
+    "What types of regularization methods have been used in training of the deep models?"
+)
 ```

 If you have run this script once before and saved the calibration records to disk, you can use the following to load the calibration records: